Hello, I’m Alison (she/her).

 I do this by tuning into your body with my hands and helping to release physical and emotional restrictions in a gentle, compassionate way, and by guiding you to connect to your own body’s healing response.

 - Your body is a really powerful self-healer; it just needs to be given the opportunity and support.

-- My mission is to help you reawaken your total wellbeing, no matter how obscured it may feel.
+- My mission is to help women reconnect to their total wellbeing, no matter how obscured it may feel.

-- It’s so clear to me that our bodies are inseparable from our emotions, and that we can help both at the same time.
+- Our bodies are inseparable from our emotions, and we can help both at the same time.

 - I’ve seen the transformation that can happen when we connect into our bodies and be with what’s there, and I’m excited to help you begin your own transformation!

 - I’m invested in providing trauma-informed care and providing a BIPOC-supportive, LGBTQ+ positive space.

 just completely transformed my left shoulder.
 I feel like I have shifted in a very deep way from within.
 My shoulder used to be curved forward, and I was in constant pain, but now my body is more symmetrical, and I have less pain in my shoulder and chest.
 The last two sessions

 My shoulder is not 100% yet, but I already feel centred, calmer and more whole.
 Before, I couldn’t really connect to this part of my body because of the chronic pain.
 Now I actually enjoy being in my body!

 How I got here

 Before becoming a craniosacral therapist, I was burnt out and increasingly dismayed that my chosen path was proving to be unsustainable and emotionally exhausting.
 I felt totally disheartened, and struggled with clinical depression and feelings of failure and shame.
 Finally, reluctantly, I had to admit I needed to move on.